Skip to main content

 });

-Always verify the webhook signature before processing events.
+Always verify the v1 signature and the timestamp drift before processing any event.
 Never trust the payload without verification.

 Retry behavior